yadasa/Homework/CaseStudy.md

 ## Genesis
 Without a doubt, we are living in a turbulent age of technological innovation.
 With everything being digitized; from newspapers, to business, to even our financial systems, it's rather difficult to resist adaptation.
-We've progressed from trading goods and servides, to trading paper bills in lieu of goods (or gold), we've constantly progressed in the direction of simplicity.
+We've progressed from trading goods and services, to trading paper bills in lieu of goods (or gold), we've constantly progressed in the direction of simplicity.
 Eventually, it became normal to swipe pieces of plastic that hold access to our bank accounts, which are merely digitized records of our physical wealth.